waitinfuture/emapreduce/intl.en-US/Cluster types/Kafka cluster/Kafka/Integrate Kafka with Ranger.md

         ![Enable Kafka PLUGIN](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/5114027951/p11548.png)

+    6. In the Cluster Activities dialog box that appears, set related parameters and click **OK**.

+        Click **History** in the upper-right corner to view the task progress.

-    6. 2.
-Add the Kafka service on the web UI of Ranger.
+2. Add the Kafka service on the web UI of Ranger.

     1. Log on to Ranger.
 For more information, see [Overview](/intl.en-US/Cluster types/Hadoop cluster/Ranger/Overview.md).